foureyes/csci-ua.0480-spring2017-008/slides/02/functions-addendum.markdown

 ([Via MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures))...

-* normally, the local variables within a function only exist for the duration of that function's execution
+* normally, the local letiables within a function only exist for the duration of that function's execution
-* once the outer function <code>gimmeFunction</code> finishes executing, you'd expect that its local variable, a, would no longer be accessible
+* once the outer function <code>gimmeFunction</code> finishes executing, you'd expect that its local letiable, a, would no longer be accessible
 * however... a __closure__ is created when it returns a function!
 * a __closure__ is a special kind of __object that combines two things__:
 	* a function
 	* the environment in which that function was created
-	* the environment consists of any local variables that were in-scope at the time that the closure was created
+	* the environment consists of any local letiables that were in-scope at the time that the closure was created

 </section>